marcelomouta/white-christmas-project/README.md

 The final deadline for submission is **6.1.2026**.

-### Instructions

-*you can remove these instructions for the final submission*

-Read the final assignment instructions from the course webpages [https://autogis-site.readthedocs.io](https://autogis-site.readthedocs.io/en/latest/final-assignment/final-assignment.html).
-Remember to write readable code, and to provide adequate documentation using inline comments and markdown.
-Organize all your code(s) / notebook(s) into this repository and **add links to all relevant files to this `README.md`file**.
-In sum, anyone who downloads this repository should be able to **read your code and documentation** and understand what is going on, and **run your code** in order to reproduce the same results! :)

-**Modify this readme so that anyone reading it gets a quick overview of your final work topic, and finds all the necessary input data, code and results.**

-*Note: If your code requires some python packages not found in the csc notebooks environment, please mention them also in this readme and provide installation instrutions.*

-*Note: Don't upload large files into GitHub!
-If you are using large input files, provide downloading instructions and perhaps a small sample of the data in this repository for demonstrating your workflow.*

-Fill in details of your final project below.
-You can remove this instructions-section from the README-file if you want.

 ## Topic:

 This projects attemps to analyze the likelihood of a "White Christmas" in Finland.
 It uses FMI's snow depth data to answer the following questions: